sanchitumekar/FirstProject/README.md

 # Quiz

+  Basic java Quiz

-Quiz with basic java question which are accepting data from user and storing data into database
+  Where we are accepting data from user and storing data into database